trellisconnect/js-sdk-docs/README.md

 # CHANGELOG

+- 11/16/2021
+  - Fix some inconsistencies in the documentation.
 - 11/4/2021
-  - Added `exit()` api documentation
+  - Added `exit()` api documentation.
 - 11/2/2021
-  - Added `containerElement` api documentation
+  - Added `containerElement` api documentation.
 - 5/7/2021
-  - Added `onEvent` api documentation
+  - Added `onEvent()` api documentation.
 - 2/8/2021
-  - Added metadata.status to onClose()
+  - Added `metadata.status` to `onClose()`.
 - 7/22/2020
-  - Updated to use `connectionId` instead of `accountId`
+  - Updated to use `connectionId` instead of `accountId`.
 - 4/28/2020
-  - Added "destroy" documentation
+  - Added `destroy()` documentation.
 - 4/07/2020
-  - Update "onClose" handler to pass metadata that includes the trellisSesssionId.
+  - Update `onClose()` handler to pass metadata that includes the `trellisSesssionId`.
 - 5/10/2019
-  - Renamed "key" to "client_id".
+  - Renamed `key` to `client_id`.
 The tokens remain the same, this only rename of the field in this SDK.
-There is an analogous rename in the [API Documentation](https://trellisconnect.com/docs) of the header from X-API-KEY to X-CLIENT-ID.
+There is an analogous rename in the [API Documentation](https://trellisconnect.com/docs) of the header from `X-API-KEY` to `X-CLIENT-ID`.
 This was done to avoid confusion with the old names of API KEY and API SECRET KEY.